ork-a/boreholes_scrap/README.md

 Sketch version of JS-rendered web-scrapping app.
-Uses selenium library for extracting info from http://otworywiertnicze.pgi.gov.pl/
+Uses selenium library for extracting info from http://otworywiertnicze.pgi.gov.pl/ Results open in Chrome browser.

 How to:
+1. Install Chrome and Selenium library for Python 3.

-1. DL project files and last version of chromedriver from http://chromedriver.storage.googleapis.com/index.html
+2. DL project files and last version of chromedriver from http://chromedriver.storage.googleapis.com/index.html

-2. Unzip chromedriver and copy path location of the file (e.g. C:\Users\Username\Desktop\projects\boreholes\chromedriver.exe).
+3. Unzip chromedriver and copy path location of the file (e.g. C:\Users\Username\Desktop\projects\boreholes\chromedriver.exe).

-3. Launch main.py.
+4. Launch main.py.

 So far:
 - input check,